Technical and Vocational Education Act

 Article 21

-The education and training courses undertaken in workplaces referred to in the preceding paragraph shall be jointly planned and designed by the senior secondary or higher level educational institution and the collaborating organization, and the educational institution and collaborating organization shall sign a written occupational education and training agreement with the students.
+The education and training curriculum at workplace referred to in the preceding paragraph shall be planned and designed by the schools and partners.
+The schools and partners shall also sign the occupational education and training contract with students.

 Article 22